Search features

 ford Email Email More info More Info

 MUSI 480.
 INTERNSHIP IN MUSIC.
 This is an opportunity for Music majors to participate in a meaningful learning experience under the supervision of both an employer and department faculty member.
 Most internships take place during the summer months.
-Semester course, one to six hours.
+One to six hours.

 a section of the INTERNSHIP IN MUSIC course in Music - MUSI